 Research suggests that "active listening"-where the decoder asks clarifying questions, repeats the encoder's words, and provides feedback ("Yes, I see."
-"Uh-hum," etc.)-has positive effects on the effectiveness of the communication flow, in terms of greater comprehension and mutual understanding, and greater participant satisfaction (Kraut, Lewis, & Swezey, 1982; Rao, 1995).
+"Uh-hum," etc.)-has positive effects on the effectiveness of the communication flow in terms of greater comprehension and mutual understanding and greater participant satisfaction (Kraut, Lewis, & Swezey, 1982; Rao, 1995).
+There is some evidence that active listening is important for effective management of employees (Rouse & Al-Maqbali, 2014; van Dun, Hicks, & Wilderom, 2016).
 Bays (2007) argues that college students should be taught both speaking and listening skills in order to prepare them for the workplace.